-Agriculture is the most viable venture during the current Coronavirus (COVID-19) lockdown, which is economically affecting not only Ugandans but also people world over.
+Agriculture is the most viable venture during the current Coronavirus (COVID-19) lockdown, growing cassava is one of the most profitable ventures in agriculture.

 However, the blessing we have is that the pandemic has befallen our country during the rainy season, meaning that despite not being able to earn cash from our daily jobs, we can start working towards other ventures that will sustain us after the COVID-19 lockdown has passed.

 As an Agripreneur, one of the easiest crops you can make money from is cassava, because it doesn’t require a lot of caring and doesn’t take long to grow.
 Besides that, growing cassava doesn’t need a lot of space.
 All you need is a little space where you can plant a few tubers and the rest will be handled by mother nature.
 But if you have a spacious garden then it is highly advisable to plant cassava, because it even has the capacity to withstand adverse weather conditions.